cxn304/USL_DIC/README.md

 # Unsupervised neural networks DIC

-This code implements an unsupervised learning approach using the U-Net architecture for image segmentation.
-The goal is to train a model to predict deformations in images without any labeled training data.
-The paper has submitted to optics and lasers in engineering.
+This code implements an unsupervised learning approach using the U-Net architecture for DIC.
+The goal is to train a model to predict displacement in images without any labeled training data.
+The paper has submitted to OPTICS AND LASER TECHNOLOGY.

 ## Dependencies